Mantoloking, New Jersey: Education

-Point Pleasant Beach High School 367 students in grades 9–12.
+Point Pleasant Beach High School 326 students in grades 9–12.
+Students from Bay Head and Lavallette attend the district's high school as part of sending/receiving relationships.

 Transportation

 As of May 2010, the borough had a total of 6.42 mi of roadways, of which 4.00 mi were maintained by the municipality, 0.25 mi by Ocean County and 2.17 mi by the New Jersey Department of Transportation.

 New Jersey Route 35 and County Route 528 are the main highways serving Mantoloking.
 Route 35 traverses the borough north to south, parallel to the coast, while CR 528 begins at Route 35 and heads west across Barnegat Bay to the mainland.